B.S. in Secondary Education, Social Studies (120 cr)

 Natural Science & Mathematics (6 cr)

 - Choose at least one science course with a lab.
-Course can be taken from Chemistry, Physics, Biology, Astronomy, Geology, or Anatomy & Physiology.
+Additional course can be taken from Mathematics, Chemistry, Physics, Biology, Astronomy, Geology, or Anatomy & Physiology.

 Additional Requirements (0-2 cr)